-Colorado Law: Children under 8 years old must be properly restrained in a child restraint system.
+Colorado Car and Booster Seat Law: Children under 8 years old must be properly restrained in a child restraint system.

 Infants up to age 1

-Colorado Law: Infants must ride in a rear-facing car seat until they are 1 year old AND weigh at least 20 lbs in the rear seat of the vehicle.
+Colorado Car Seat Law: Infants must ride in a rear-facing car seat until they are 1 year old AND weigh at least 20 lbs in the rear seat of the vehicle.

-Safest Practice: The American Academy of Pediatrics advises parents and caregivers to keep their children in rear-facing car seats until age 2, or until they reach the maximum height and weight for their seat.
-Many convertible car seats can be used rear-facing until your child weights 35-40 pounds.
-Rear-facing seats offer the best protection during a crash because the whole body (head, neck, and torso) is cradled by the back of the safety seat in a frontal crash.
+Safest Practice: The American Academy of Pediatrics advises parents and caregivers to keep their children rear-facing until age 2, or until they reach the maximum height and weight for their seat.
+Many car seats can be used rear-facing until your child weights 35-40 pounds.
+Rear-facing seats offer the best protection during a crash because the whole body (head, neck and torso) is cradled by the back of the safety seat in a frontal crash.
 They also protect your baby better in other types of crashes, particularly side impact crashes.

 Children between the ages of 1 and 4

-Colorado Law: Children who are older than age 1 and weigh more than 20 pounds. must be properly restrained in a rear-facing or forward-facing car seat.
+Colorado Car Seat Law: Children who are older than age 1 and weigh more than 20 pounds must be properly restrained in a rear-facing or forward-facing car seat.

 Children between the ages of 4 and 8

 Colorado Booster Seat Law: Children between the ages of 4 and 8 years old (through their 8th birthday) must continue to ride in a child restraint.
-This can be a five point harness child safety seat for younger children or a booster that uses the vehicle's lap and shoulder belt as kids get older and bigger.
+This can be a five-point harness child safety seat for younger children or a booster that uses the vehicle's lap and shoulder belt as kids get older and bigger.

 Safest Practice: Children should be in a booster in the back seat until they are 57" tall and at least 8 years old.
 Studies have shown the use of booster seats can reduce the risk of injury by 59% compared to seat belts alone.
 Keep your child in a booster until: